shironecko/LuaMaze/README.md

 ####TODO:####

+1. [ ] Implement all the perfect maze generation algorithms
-1. [ ] Create a modular, extensible system of the maze generators
+2. [ ] Create a modular, extensible system of the maze generators
-2. [ ] Improve maze visualization
+3. [ ] Improve maze visualization
-3. [ ] Work on wiki
+4. [ ] Work on wiki
-3. [ ] Optional: make a small mod for the Legend of Grimrock with random maze generation
+5. [ ] Optional: make a small mod for the Legend of Grimrock with random maze generation
-3. [ ] Optional: allow user to watch the maze created step by step by each algorithm
+6. [ ] Optional: allow user to watch the maze created step by step by each algorithm
-4. [ ] Super-optional: make a small game for android about maze solving
+7. [ ] Super-optional: make a small game for android about maze solving

 ####Algorithms####